 Capital One Venture vs Amex Platinum

 The Capital One® Venture® Rewards Credit Card earns a flat unlimited 2 miles per $1 on purchases (Uber Eats purchases earn 5x miles per $1 spent through January 31, 2021).
-Its annual fee is $0 for the first 12 months and then $95 each card anniversary.
+Its annual fee is $95.
 Meanwhile, the Platinum Card® from American Express is a premium travel credit card.
 It earns 5 points per $1 on select travel purchases but has a $550 annual fee (See Rates & Fees).
 Learn more: Johnny Jet’s Recommended Cards

 With such stark differences, this is one comparison you want to pay close attention to.
 You can see which card provides the most value for your travel habits.

 Capital One Venture waives the annual fee for the first year.
 For each card renewal, you pay $95.

-The Platinum Card has a $550 annual fee starting the first year.
+The Platinum Card has a $550 annual fee (See Rates & Fees).
 At first glance, this fee is high.
 In fact, it’s one of the most expensive credit cards you can own.
 But this credit card offers many lucrative travel and shopping credits as well as fringe benefits that can make the effective annual fee much lower.